They Don't Care About Us: Critical reception

-Larry Flick from Billboard noted that the song's much-documented offending words were obscured by sound effects.
-He wrote, "With or without those words, this song comes across as less an intended indictment of the world's oppressive forces and more as lightly shrouded ramblings of personal paranoia.
+Larry Flick from Billboard noted that the controversial lyrics were obscured by sound effects: "With or without those words, this song comes across as less an intended indictment of the world's oppressive forces and more as lightly shrouded ramblings of personal paranoia.
 There is nothing wrong with an artist pouring personal experience into a song, of course, but the range of emotion displayed in Jackson's snarling vocal would be far more affecting within a more direct lyrical context."
-A reviewer from Music Week rated "They Don't Care About Us" four out of five, adding, "With echoes of Bad, Jackson's next single from HIStory sees him in tougher mode, with some real raucous guitar backing his soaring vocals."
+A reviewer from Music Week rated "They Don't Care About Us" four out of five, adding, "With echoes of 'Bad', Jackson's next single from HIStory sees him in tougher mode, with some real raucous guitar backing his soaring vocals."
 The magazine's Alan Jones described it as "a slim, sylph-like tirade, economical and angry."
 He concluded, "The quality of the song is there however, and Jacko's on a roll.
 Number one?"
 Jim Farber of New York Daily News said that Jackson "snarled" while singing, that the song "clicked" and has an "original clattering rhythm".

 Jon Pareles from The New York Times stated that Jackson was calling himself "a victim of police brutality" and a "victim of hate".
 He continued, "A listener might wonder just who 'Us' is supposed to be ...
 To make the songs lodge in the ear, Jackson uses elementary singsong melodies – a 'nyah, nyah' two-note motif in 'They Don't Care About Us' ... and he comes up with all kinds of surprises in the arrangements".
 James Hunter of Rolling Stone magazine noted that, musically, Jackson was no longer trying to hide any eccentricities he had and added that, with "They Don't Care About Us", the pop musician sounded more embattled than ever.
 The review of HIStory in The Washington Times noted of "They Don't Care About Us": "[it] follows fast, inviting more pathos – and more controversy.
 With haunting clapping and a police scanner in the background".
 The Sacramento Bee described it as a "looped reggae-lite dance beat".